gottacatchenall/ms_sampling_effort/manuscript.md

 skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
-This "neutrally forbidden link" [@Canard2012EmeStr]
+This "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.

 For each ecological network $A$ with $S$ species, we simulate abundances from
 $N$ independent draws from a standard-log-normal distribution.
 For each true